Heliumnm/heliumnm.github.io/_pages/projects.md

 ------
 In collaboration with iFlytek, BUPT Digital Intelligence (Beidian Shuzhi), and Beijing Tiantan Hospital (Ranked #1 in Neurology in China)

+An ongoing research project to develop a novel, non-invasive screening tool for cognitive health, aiming for dual outcomes of academic publication and commercial application.
+The project leverages a unique, large-scale dataset from ~4,000 individuals, featuring multimodal data including speech, text, performance on linguistic tasks, and lifestyle habits.
+The primary objective is to build and validate AI models to classify various types of cognitive decline (e.g., Cognitive Decline with Alzheimer's - CDA, Non-Alzheimer's - CDN, and Vascular - CDV).